Mazda RX7 History (1979-1985)

 13B Rotary Engine

 The 1984 model year brought other changes.
-The four-wheel disc brakes were larger, and the rear trailing arms were mounted 20mm lower for improved handling.
+Four-wheel disc brakes featured larger rotors for better stopping power, and the rear trailing arms were mounted 20mm lower for improved handling.
 An interior redesign gave longer-wearing materials, and a new front valence panel had twin lower grilles to aid front brake cooling.

 First Generation RX7 Buyers Guide